ChavisManzoniLab/MAS/docs/usage.rst

 9. RUN
   | Launch the pipeline on selected video.
   | The process can be long, especially with numerous videos or absence of a GPU
-  | The result will be outputted as follow :
+  | The result will be outputted as shown in `Arborescence <https://mas.readthedocs.io/en/latest/usage.html#arborescence>`_

 Usage of anterior inferences
 -----------------------------